1020 Brussels

 ⑤ Iron Church

 Iron Church has a green dome which is next to Queen Elisabeth Studio.
 Constructed in 1895 and supposed to be a royal chapel, online circulation mentioned that currently, the Iron Church houses a swimming pool instead.
-However, I could not find any photo or material to support the statement yet.
-Most importantly, the official pamphlet from Royal Greenhouses of Laeken still printed it as “Iron Church” instead of some other names.
+However, I could not find any photo or material to support the statement.
+Most importantly, the official pamphlet from Royal Greenhouses of Laeken was still printed as “Iron Church” instead of some other names.

 ⑥ Sacristy